AwalaApp/poc/README.md

 ## How to set up

+1. Make sure Node.js v10 and OpenSSL are available in your `$PATH`.
 1. Map `twitter-3rd-party-endpoint.example.com` to the local loopback (`127.0.0.1`).
 On Linux this can be done by adding an entry to `/etc/hosts`.
 1. Add a `.env` file to the root of the repo with the following content:
 ```